Skip to content

 • 1:5 (internal): ~12 bags cement (25kg), ~1.5 tonnes building sand

-Cement bags derived from cement bulk density 1,440 kg/m³ ÷ 25 kg/bag and the yield assumption that mortar volume ≈ sand volume (cement fills voids in sand for 1:3 to 1:6 ratios).
-Sand mass uses building sand bulk density 1,500 kg/m³ per BS EN 13139.
+Cement bags derived from loose cement bulk density 1,440 kg/m³ ÷ 25 kg/bag and the yield assumption that mortar volume ≈ sand volume (the cement paste fills the voids between sand grains).
+Sand mass uses building sand bulk density ~1,500 kg/m³ (graded per BS EN 13139).
+These are deliberately generous quantity-surveying estimates so a job does not run short — they are not values published in a British Standard, and an alternative combined dry-volume method gives roughly 25-30% fewer cement bags.

 Frequently Asked Questions